brewcoua/jb/README.md

-    unlink     Unlink a JetBrains tool from the PATH update     Update the CLI to the latest version cd         Open a new shell in the tools directory help       Print help
+    unlink     Unlink a JetBrains tool from the PATH update     Update the CLI to the latest version cd         Open a new shell in the tools directory info       Print information about the current environment and available tools meta       Print metadata about the current environment and available tools in JSON format help       Print help
 ```